 Poetry is the music of language, the fine art of the written word.
 It demands a broad vocabulary and creative thinking.
 It promotes rhythm and meter, and it invites imagery.
-Poetry triggers the imagination, engages the intellect, and touches the heart.
+Poetry engages the imagination, stimulates the intellect, and touches the heart.

 Reading and writing poetry are excellent practices for any writer.
 Through poetry, we learn the nuances of language, the power of showing rather than telling, and the necessity for clear and succinct wordcraft.